Comprehensive Care Guide for Money Trees

 Boosting Humidity: - To enhance humidity, consider grouping plants together or placing a humidifier nearby.
 Alternatively, a pebble tray filled with water can help maintain consistent moisture levels around the plant.

 Revitalization Techniques: - If leaves are curling/yellowing, inspect the reservoir to ensure proper watering.
-Loosening compacted soil gently can support wicking from the reservoir.
+Loosening compacted soil gently can support wicking from the reservoir.- Aerate the soil by gently loosening the top inch of compacted soil to improve aeration without disturbing the roots.

 Key Environmental Considerations